Story

 November 1988 | Volume 39, Issue 7

-The two most popular novels in nineteenth-century America were Lew Wallace’s Ben Hur (1880) and Charles Sheldon’s In His Steps (1896).
-(In fact, Sheldon’s book remained the dominant twentieth-century best-seller right up until Peyton Place overtook it in the late 1950s.)
+The two most popular novels in 19th-century America were Lew Wallace’s Ben Hur (1880) and Charles Sheldon’s In His Steps (1896).
+(In fact, Sheldon’s book remained the dominant 20th-century best-seller right up until Peyton Place overtook it in the late 1950s.)
 Although the first of these two books is set in ancient Palestine and the second takes place in the contemporary American Midwest, they are dominated by the same central character, Jesus.
 Wallace’s Judah Ben-Hur is a wealthy Jew.
 At first he intends to throw off the yoke of Roman domination by leading an insurrection, but when his mother and sister are healed of leprosy by Jesus, Ben Hur turns from the ways of war to the Christian promise of peace and love.
 The actions of Sheldon’s characters spring from a scene early in the novel in which a Midwestern minister, Henry Maxwell, pledges that before he makes any decision or takes any action, he will ask himself: “What would Jesus do?”
 Just as Ben Hur’s life is transformed by Jesus’ message of love, so too is the life of Maxwell’s city.
 Prostitution, drunkenness, and political corruption are gradually replaced by Christian faith, simplicity, and honesty.

-Between them Ben Hur and In His Steps sold more than ten million copies, were translated into twenty languages, and were adapted for the stage and screen.
+Between them, Ben Hur and In His Steps sold more than ten million copies, were translated into 20 languages, and were adapted for the stage and screen.
 These two novels are the most famous examples of an abundant and well-circulated literature on Jesus written in the United States during the last two centuries.
 Novelists, biographers, reformers, poets, and businessmen joined theologians and ministers in the attempt to explain what Jesus was really like, hoping that Christianity could be understood in modern terms.
 Some were sincere, others disingenuous, but they almost invariably described a Jesus sympathetic to their own concerns.
 Bruce Barton, a businessman, wrote that Jesus was really an early advertising genius and his disciples a group of marketing executives; Eugene Debs, the American Socialist party leader, declared that “Comrade Jesus” was a hardworking carpenter who came to the rescue of the Galilean working class; and Robert Ingersoll, the most famous self-proclaimed atheist of his day, argued that Jesus, like himself, had come to save the world from the tyranny of organized religion.
 Clearly, most of these self-serving portraits of Jesus tell us more about the lives and times of their American authors than they do about Palestine two thousand years ago.

 It is a powerful advantage in a predominantly Christian nation to believe that Jesus approves of one’s way of life.
 By identifying oneself with Jesus, one stands a good chance of seizing the American moral high ground.
 The ambiguous character of the four Gospels made it possible for each of these authors to find the Jesus and the idealized vision of themselves that they were looking for.
-The Gospels are short, they sometimes contradict one another, and they leave a great deal unsaid
+The Gospels are short, they sometimes contradict one another, and they leave a great deal unsaid about